SteveTrewick/USBmuxd/NewReadme.md

 both usbmuxd and lockd formatted messages and can switch between the two as necessary.

-We pipe data from our socket into the parse using the process(data:) method and when our parser has enough dta to form a complete message it calls its messageHandler closure.
+We pipe data from our socket into the parse using the process(data:) method and when our parser has enough data to form a complete message it calls its messageHandler closure with a result type the success portion of which contains a UInt32 tag (always 0 for lockd) and a Data with the XML.

 ```swift